hotchk155/hotchk155.github.io/products/arpie/manual.md

 - **SYNC Clock** - determines whether ARPIE will listen for external MIDI clock ticks on the AUX MIDI SYNC port.
 Source must also be set to external for these to be used.

+- **Flt.Ch.Mode** - When ON, ARPIE will remove MIDI "Channel Mode Messages" (CC numbers 120 thru 127) from the data thru'd from input to output.
+Some controllers might send unwanted channel mode messages such as "all notes off" when releasing keys.
+ARPIE can filter these out if desired.

 #CHAN
 <a name="chan">